Spartanlasergun/psyche/Love_and_War/readme.md

 # General Discussion

 The most interesting responses came from the relationship problem that I posed to the participants.
 Having reviewed the data it seems that most people seem to support a relationship between John and Rebecca despite any consequences that might follow.
-In the eyes of the participants, the problems that John may face as a consequence of a relationship with Rebecca is the focal point of the issue _a priori_ to the circumstances themselves.

-This is interesting, as the problem is logically constructed in a manner that illustrates the only issue being the consequence of the _choice_ that John has to make before a relationship can begin.
-The benefits or drawbacks to a relationship with Rebecca are not discussed, nor is John's decision given in the scenario described.
-In additon to this, I asked the participants for their thoughts on the situation - not for a solution.

-Despite this, the MAJORITY of responses center around a discussion of the _relationship_ rather than the _choice_ at hand.
-The neccessary implication of a response that is retrospective in this way, is that it asserts a right course of action - in this case, that John should pursue a relationship with Rebecca.

-The consensus on 'why' the romantic relationship matters more than the people it affects seems to be attributed to the percieved value of relationships itself. (i.e. if you have a lot of value for relationships you are more likely to recommend that John pursue a relationship (somewhat ironically) at the cost of his friends and family.)
+The consensus on 'why' the romantic relationship matters more than the people it affects seems to be attributed to the percieved value of relationships itself; i.e. if you have a lot of value for relationships you are more likely to recommend that John pursue a relationship with Rebecca, (somewhat ironically) at the cost of his friends and family.

 Some of the graphs created from the data are shown below.